 Ukraine declares NATO ambition on protests anniversary

-Ukraine's new coalition government made joining NATO a priority Friday in a move likely to provoke fresh Russian anger as thousands gathered in Kiev to mark the first anniversary of protests which unleashed a year of turmoil.
+Ukraine's new coalition government declared joining NATO a priority Friday in a move likely to provoke fresh Russian anger as thousands gathered in Kiev to mark the first anniversary of protests which unleashed a year of turmoil.

 A crowd of several thousand gathered in Kiev's Independence Square, known as Maidan, late Friday to remember the more than 100 protestors who died in demonstrations that started on November 21 last year.